History Files

 c.2004 BC

-The Amorites had been inhabitants of Sumer for some centuries, and rose to fill the gap left by the end of Sumerian civilisation.
-Uruk was controlled by Isin for approximately 133 years before that city state's decline allowed Uruk to break away under its own independent dynasty of kings.
+In fact, Isin now enjoyed a period of dominance in Sumer while Amorite-dominated Ur re-emerged in a reduced state.
+Amorites had been inhabitants of Sumer for some centuries, and it was they who rose to fill the gap which was left by the end of Sumerian civilisation.
+Uruk remained controlled by Isin for approximately one hundred and thirty-three years before that city state's decline allowed it to break away under its own independent dynasty of Amorite kings.

-Under Sin-Kashid, Uruk saw the renovation and reconstruction of the Temples of Ishtar/Inanna, which had fallen into disrepair in the previous century, and the building of one of the largest Old Babylonian Period palaces.
-It also appears to have become a centre of trade, as inscriptions giving the (ideal) prices of goods in the region show.
+Under Sin-Kashid, Uruk saw the renovation and reconstruction of the temples of Ishtar/Inanna, which had fallen into disrepair in the previous century, and the building of one of the largest Old Babylonian period palaces.
+It also appears to have become a centre of trade, as shown by inscriptions which give the (ideal) prices of goods in the region.
 The city became prosperous, although it apparently remained politically insignificant.

 c.1865 BC